 Common Options Trading Terms: Glossary of key terms you need to know to be an options trader.

-For each delta below we look at exactly what its measure and, more importantly, how it can be used by a trade:
+For each greek below we look at exactly what its measure and, more importantly, how it can be used by a trade:

 Basic Option Spreads

 Option Spreads are the way most options traders trade.
 They’re a combination of bought and sold options which are put on in such a way that they can be used to profit whenever an underlying security behaves in a forecast way.

 Here we look at some basic option spreads including covered calls and vertical spreads:

 Bear Spreads: Vertical spread used when you think a stock will fall